-Toyota Tacoma owners have reported 70 problems linked to electrical system (under the electrical system category).
+Toyota Tacoma owners have reported 82 problems related to electrical system (under the electrical system category).

 See all problems of the 2009 Toyota Tacoma.

-The car involved is a 2009 Toyota Tacoma.
-The vehicle identification number (VIN) of the car was 3TMJU62N59_.
 My vehicle daytime running lights (drl), are burning through the lenses.
 The lens in front of the bulb is discolored and seems to be melting and cracking due to overheating.
 The plastic is dark and looks burned.
 Because of the defect there is concern for driver safety as there seems to be an obvious fire hazard that has not been addressed by Toyota.
 This problem exists in both of my front headlights.
-This issue happened on Tuesday, Oct.
-15, 2013.

-The car was a 2009 Toyota Tacoma.
-VIN of the vehicle was 3TMJU62N09_.
 Daytime running lights generated enough heat to melt the interior colored lens on both headlight assemblies, I noticed discoloration and cracks in the colored lens within 1st 12 months.
 More recently the colored lens began to melt and run, looks as if they were exposed directly to flames.
 There is also noticeable heat damage to the clear exterior lens cover near the area of the drl.
 Toyota issued a service bulletin but did not notify owners of the potential fire hazard this may cause.
 Heat damage has clearly become more severe over time.
-It was 08/26/13 when this electrical system issue happened.

 See all problems of the 1998 Toyota Tacoma.

-The vehicle was a 2009 Toyota Tacoma.
-VIN of the vehicle was 5TETX22N89_.
 Excessive heat from daylight running light bulbs cause my vehicle headlight lenses to slowly burn and crack.
-This problem occurred on July 26, 2013.

-The car is a 2009 Toyota Tacoma.
 The plastic housing/plastic lens covering the amber daytime running lights and the clear fog lights are burned, melted, cracked and broken.
 This is not due to any front end collision but due to the extreme heat generated by the original factory-installed light bulbs.
 The lights are generating so much heat that they are melting, burning and cracking the plastic housing which then breaks under driving stress.
 Compounding the problem is that there is no way to turn off the daytime running lights when the vehicle is in operation.
 Either the daytime running lights must be on or the headlights must be on.
 Therefore, the lights continue to burn the plastic housing.
 Toyota will not competely cover the cost to repair and replace these defective light systems stating that the vehicle is out of the 3 year warranty.
 Although the vehicle is one year out of the 3 years manufacturer's warranty this problem did not occur overnight but is the result of 4 years of use.
 The lens have been progressively getting worse over time.
 Because the lens are burned, we are concerned that a fire could occur.
-It was Friday, June 28, 2013 when this electrical system issue happened.

 See all problems of the 2003 Toyota Tacoma.

-The vehicle is a 2009 Toyota Tacoma.
-Vehicle identification number (VIN): 5TETU62N29_.
 Inside the front left and right headlight assembly is a combination turn signal indicator/ emergency flash indicator/daytime running light.
 The lense for this combination indicator inside the headlight assembly has melted and affected the integrity of the component.
 I contacted my local dealership twice and Toyota customer satisfaction by telephone.
 But they did not offer any additional information for correcting the problem, except for total replacement of the complete assembly at my expense.
 By the regulations of the federal government with the dot Toyota should comply with part 564 of the safety regulation requirements, and by this should notify owners of the optional replacement parts as a service bullitin with a mailed notification letter.
 Because of this oversight Toyota has chosen to adapt a stratagy to use an exception to their warranty contract by limiting their responsibility in effect of component exclusions I. E. Light bulbs because of Toyota's inabillity to recognise and address this issue with a notification.
 Many of the dealers and owners who could have corrected the improper matching of the assemblies, before damage to the integrity of the signal indicators required safe operation was lost and Toyota gained considerable financial advantage at the expense of safety.
-This electrical system issue occurred February 15, 2013.

-The car involved is a 2009 Toyota Tacoma.
-VIN of the vehicle was 3TMKU72N09_.
 I have a 09 Tacoma and the drl's have actually burned, melted and popped the lens in front of them.
 Also, the bulbs themselves, upon examination, have burned the socket in which they are held.
 You can see black around the base of them.
 Took it to Toyota at 59k miles and I have the platinum 7year/100000mi warranty and was told it would cost me 1100 for parts alone to fix, offered no help and lied to me and said they have had no other incidents of this nature and its a rare problem never before seen.
 I have removed my drl bulbs out of concern of a fire starting and then I probably get stuck with that bill of a burnt front end.
 I should not have to pay because Toyota put in a bulb that's too hot or because Toyota decided to make a cheap plastic cover for the bulbs.
 I had zero influence on this failure.
 There are countless posts on all kinds of websites concerning this problem.
 I can track down over 1000 in less than 30 min.
 Please help.
 When I call Toyota I just get bullied around and talked to like I'm dumb or don't know what I'm talking about.
-It was August 1, 2012 when this electrical system issue occurred.

 See all problems of the 2011 Toyota Tacoma.

-The vehicle involved was a 2009 Toyota Tacoma.
-The VIN of the problem Tacoma is 3TMJU62N79_.
 Daytime running lights are to close to the plastic in front of the bulb, which has cracked and melted the plastic lens, which is a fire hazard.
-It was Thursday, February 9, 2012 when this electrical system issue happened.

-The vehicle's vehicle identification number (VIN) was 5TEKU72NX8_.
 My 08 Toyota Tacoma drl (daylight running light/turn signal) lens burned/melted/cracked the lens but the bulb is still working so chances are it could catch on fire.
 I have exceeded my warranty but I feel Toyota should stand behind their product and replace my light lens.
 Light lens should never burn/melt/break regardless of how old or how many miles the vehicle has on it.
 Not all Tacoma's have drl , this is a safety option, not so safe.
 I contacted Toyota and was told Toyota would not stand behind their product because I had exceeded my warranty.
 Nice customer service.
-This electrical system problem happened on Tuesday, Jan.
-24, 2012.

 See all problems of the 2006 Toyota Tacoma.